2020 Leinster Senior Football Championship: Teams

 Shane Roche was originally a selector but was appointed interim manager of Wexford after Paul Galvin left suddenly in September 2020.
 Roche was formally ratified for a two-year term as manager in January 2021.

-Championship draw
+Draw

 The draw for the preliminary rounds and quarter-finals was released by Leinster GAA on 7 October 2019.
 In a change to previous years' championships, a separate draw for the semi-finals was due to take place once the quarter-final ties had been played, however, due to the impact of the COVID-19 pandemic on Gaelic games and the resultant rescheduling of the 2020 All-Ireland Senior Football Championship, the draw for the semi-finals was made on 26 June 2020.